arosecra/brooke/README.md

 	- keep track of which files are cached & make download button disabled accordingly
 		- just get the cached files when the app starts / another resource

-	- move settings code to library-fs class (after finishing and using web-fs/web-path)

 	- while app is loading / library is loading, improve the way app displays